 \section{Limitations}

 \paragraph{Dataset Domains and Languages} The data included in UNER v1 covers a range of domains and languages, depending on the available annotators and datasets in UD (Appendix \autoref{tab:uner-domains}).
-The variance in domains and languages will generally affect the efficacy of in cross-lingual learning and evaluation.
+The variance in domains and languages will generally affect the efficacy of cross-lingual learning and evaluation.
 However, we also provide a standardized, parallel evaluation set for a subset of the languages in \shortname{}.
 Furthermore, we invite researchers who would like to see additional languages in UNER to join the annotation effort.

 \paragraph{Springboarding from Universal Dependencies} Our preliminary criterion for languages and data to be included in the current version of \shortname{} is that it should be already in the Universal Dependencies (UD)~\citep{de-marneffe-etal-2021-universal}.
 This is to ensure the quality of the underlying data and to facilitate research in conjunction with existing UD treebanks, which include part-of-speech tags, tokenization, lemmas, and glosses.
-However, the next iteration of the \shortname{} initiative is open to all languages, especially low-resource ones, regardless of whether they are present in UD or not.
+However, future iterations of the \shortname{} initiative are open to all languages, especially low-resource ones, regardless of whether they are present in UD.

 \paragraph{Number of Annotators} The \shortname{} project relies on crowd-sourcing and community participation for annotation efforts.
 Thus, the languages included have varying numbers of annotators who have accepted the invitation to contribute.
 Nonetheless, as reported in \autoref{tab:iaa-scores}, each language has at least \textbf{two} annotators for a subset of its documents and thus a corresponding measure of inter-annotator agreement.